estr3llas/estr3llas.github.io/_posts/2024-2-12-unveiling-custom-packers-a-comprehensive-guide.md

 Now, we can start our reverse engineering.

-At program's entrypoint, scroll all the way down to the function's end addresses, you will see a common obfuscation technique, which pushes an address to the stack, and immediately returns, leading EIP to be set at that address.
+At program's entrypoint, scroll all the way down to the function's end addresses, the reader will see a common obfuscation technique, which pushes an address to the stack, and immediately returns, leading EIP to be set at that address.

 ![](/images/unveiling-custom-packers/simda-pushret1.png)